GA4 Scroll Depth Tracking: The 90% Problem (And How to Fix It)

 Real-time, no 48-hour delay

-Julius Fedorovicius, one of the most cited GA4 experts, put it plainly on Analytics Mania: "it's very difficult to remember a case where I found scroll tracking in GA useful."
+I am not the only one who finds this useless.
+Julius Fedorovicius, one of the most cited GA4 experts there is, put it plainly on Analytics Mania: "it's very difficult to remember a case where I found scroll tracking in GA useful."

 Why the 90% threshold misses most of your readers

-The 90% threshold captures the tail end of reader behavior.
-Most visitors never get there.
+The 90% mark catches the tail end of what readers do.
+Most of them never get there.

-Nielsen Norman Group's 2018 eyetracking study measured 130,000 eye fixations across 120 participants and found that 57% of viewing time happens above the fold.
-74% of all viewing time falls within the first two screenfuls of content.
-People scroll more than they did in 2010, when 80% of attention stayed above the fold.
-But they still concentrate most of their attention at the top.
+Nielsen Norman Group's 2018 eyetracking study measured 130,000 eye fixations across 120 people.
+It found that 57% of viewing time happens above the fold.
+74% of all viewing time falls inside the first two screenfuls of content.
+Most of what your reader looks at, they look at near the top.
+People do scroll more than they did in 2010, when 80% of attention stayed above the fold.
+They still spend most of it up high.

-Chartbeat analyzed 2 billion page visits across the web and found that 55% of all pageviews received fewer than 15 seconds of active attention.
-The average reader scrolls roughly 50% of an article before leaving.
+Chartbeat looked at 2 billion page visits across the web.
+It found that 55% of all pageviews got fewer than 15 seconds of active attention.
+More than half of your visitors glance and go.
+The average reader scrolls about halfway through an article before leaving.
 Tony Haile, then CEO of Chartbeat, wrote in TIME: "We confuse what people have clicked on for what they've read."

-Contentsquare's 2026 benchmarks across 99 billion sessions confirm the pattern holds: desktop scroll rates average 50.5%, mobile just 45.2%, and both are declining year over year.
+Contentsquare's 2026 benchmarks across 99 billion sessions say the same thing.
+Desktop scroll rates average 50.5%, mobile just 45.2%, and both fall year after year.
+People read about half the page, and a bit less of it every year.

-On a 3,000-word blog post, 90% of the page is the footer and comments section.
-Setting your only data point there is like placing a store counter at the fire exit and wondering why nobody stops by.
+On a 3,000-word blog post, 90% of the page is the footer and the comments.
+Putting your only data point down there is like setting up a store counter at the fire exit and wondering why nobody stops by.

-GA4's scroll event tells you whether a minority of visitors reached nearly the bottom.
-It tells you nothing about the majority who left at 30%, 50%, or 70%.
-It cannot answer the question content creators actually need answered: where did readers lose interest?
+So GA4's scroll event tells you whether a few visitors got near the bottom.
+It tells you nothing about the many who left at 30%, 50%, or 70%.
+And it cannot answer the one question content creators care about: where did readers lose interest?

 The GTM workaround: 10 steps across three platforms

 Google's answer to the 90% problem is Google Tag Manager.
-GTM is a separate product with its own account, container, and learning curve.
-Here is what the full multi-threshold scroll tracking setup looks like.
+GTM is a separate product, with its own account, its own container, and its own learning curve.
+Here is what it takes to track scroll at more than one threshold.

 Step 1: Disable Enhanced Measurement scroll.
 In GA4, go to Admin > Data Streams > your stream > Enhanced Measurement > toggle off "Scrolls."
 If you skip this, you get duplicate events at 90% that silently pollute your data.